ERAU-RAER/LunaboticsBurm/README.md

-# 2024 Lunabotics Competition - RAER Software Repo
+# Group Simulation and URDF Experiment

-This repo houses the ROS2 - Humble workspace for our submission in the 2024 NASA RMC (Regolith Mining Competition)
+This repo houses the ROS2 - Humble workspace for a test of simulation via Gazebo and ROS2 Control

 ### Structure